 For Proxy sysadmins: Allow From the Zevenet IP to https://certs.zevenet.com/* and https://repo.zevenet.com/* (HTTPS protocol)

-Please follow the next steps in order to enable your Subscription Plan in the Zevenet Load Balancer Enterprise Edition appliances.
-Firstly, please ensure you’ve the appliances deployed and activated.
+Please follow the next steps in order to enable your Subscription Plan or Support in the Zevenet Load Balancer Enterprise Edition appliances.
+Firstly, please ensure you have the appliances deployed and activated.

 1. Connect to your Zevenet appliance and ensure that at least the release Zevenet 5.2.10 is installed: